penten/qbs/README.md

 ##Features

-* Define table schema in struct type, create table if not exists.
+* Define table schema in struct type, create table if it doesn't exist.
-* Detect table columns in database and alter table add new column automatically.
+* Detect table columns in database and alter table to add new columns automatically.
 * Define selection clause in struct type, fields in the struct type become the columns to be selected.
-* Define join query in struct type by add pointer fields which point to the parent table's struct.
+* Define join query in struct type by adding pointer fields which point to the parent table's struct.
-* Do CRUD query by struct value.
+* Do CRUD queries by struct value.
 * After a query, all the data you need will be filled into the struct value.
 * Compose where clause by condition, which can easily handle complex precedence of "AND/OR" sub conditions.
 * If Id value in the struct is provided, it will be added to the where clause.
-* "Created" column will be set to current time when insert, "Updated" column will be set to current time when insert and update.
+* "Created" column will be set to current time on insert, "Updated" column will be set to current time on insert and update.
 * Struct type can implement Validator interface to do validation before insert or update.
-* Support MySQL, PosgreSQL and SQLite3.
+* Supports MySQL, PosgreSQL and SQLite3.
-* Support connection pool.
+* Supports connection pooling.

 ## Performance

 `Qbs.Find` is about 60% faster on mysql, 130% faster on postgreSQL than raw `Db.Query`, about 20% slower than raw `Stmt.Query`. (benchmarked on windows).
-The reason why it is faster than `Db.Query` is because all prepared Statements are cached in map.
+The reason why it is faster than `Db.Query` is because all prepared Statements are cached in a map.

 ##Install

-Only support go 1.1+
+Only supports go 1.1+

 Go get to get the most recent source code.

     go get github.com/coocood/qbs

-New version may break backwards compatibility, so for production project, it's better to download the tagged version.
+New versions may break backwards compatibility, so for production projects, it's better to download the tagged version.
 The most recent release is [v0.2](https://github.com/coocood/qbs/tags).

-tags with same minor version would be backward compatible, e.g `v0.1` and `v0.1.1`.
+tags with the same minor version would be backward compatible, e.g `v0.1` and `v0.1.1`.

-tags with different minor version would break compatibility, e.g `v0.1.1` and `v0.2`.
+tags with different minor versions would break compatibility, e.g `v0.1.1` and `v0.2`.

 ## API Documentation